Headless SDK (Enrollment Android)

 Step 6: Create an enrollment payment method object

-To set up the Headless SDK integration for enrollment, you need to create an enrollment payment method object using the Enroll Payment Method endpoint.
+Create an enrollment payment method object using the Enroll Payment Method endpoint to set up the Headless SDK integration for enrollment.
 When creating this object, specify which payment method type your customer can enroll in.
 Currently, the Headless SDK only supports the CARD payment method type.

 Card Verification